Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Introduction

 \section{Introduction}

 Clinical decision-making in intensive care units (ICUs) involves complex, time-dependent treatment strategies that must balance competing objectives under uncertainty.
-Management of critically ill patients often requires sequential adjustments to interventions such as fluid therapy, vasopressors, mechanical ventilation, sedation, and renal support.
+Management of critically ill patients, particularly in conditions such as sepsis, often requires sequential adjustments to interventions including fluid therapy, vasopressors, mechanical ventilation, sedation, and renal support \cite{cecconi2018sepsis}.
 These decisions are inherently dynamic, motivating the use of data-driven approaches for learning dynamic treatment regimes (DTRs) from electronic health record (EHR) data.

 Reinforcement learning (RL) provides a principled framework for modeling such sequential decision-making problems, where policies are optimized to maximize long-term outcomes.
 Prior work has demonstrated the potential of RL in critical care settings, including applications in sepsis management, ventilation strategies, and hemodynamic control \cite{komorowski2018artificial, raghu2017continuous, roggeveen2021transatlantic}.
 However, a central challenge remains reward specification, which defines the objective optimized by the learned policy.